bnussman/beep/README.md

 ### Provide envrionment data

-To develop locally please provide the following envrionment varibles
+> ⚠️ For develpment envrionment to start successfully, you must provide these envrionment

 ```
 POSTGRESQL_USER
 POSTGRESQL_PASSWORD